Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Abstract

 \section{Abstract}

-We prove that, in stable families (in the sense of Berteloot-Bianchi-Dupont) of endomorphisms of $\mathbb{P}^k$, all invariant measures with strictly positive Lyapunov exponents at a given parameter can be followed holomorphically with the parameter.
+We prove that, in stable families of endomorphisms of $\mathbb{P}^k (\mathbb C)$, all invariant measures whose measure-theoretic entropy is strictly larger than $(k-1)\log d$ at a given parameter can be followed holomorphically with the parameter in all the parameter space.
 As a consequence, almost all points (with respect to any such measure at any parameter) in the Julia set can be followed holomorphically without intersections.
+This generalizes previous results by Berteloot, Dupont, and the first author for the measure of maximal entropy, and provides a parallel in this setting to the probabilistic stability of H\'enon maps by Berger-Dujardin-Lyubich.
+Our proof relies both on techniques from the theory of stability/bifurcation in any dimension and on an explicit lower bound for the Lyapunov exponents for an ergodic measure in terms of its measure-theoretic entropy, due to de Th{\'e}lin and Dupont.

-An analogous result holds for families of polynomial-like maps whose topological degree dominates the other dynamical degrees.
-This generalizes previous results for the measure of maximal entropy.
-We also prove a sufficient condition for the positivity of the Lyapunov exponents of a measure in term of the metric entropy, generalizing an analogous result by de Thélin and Dupont for the endomorphisms of $\mathbb P^k$ to the setting of polynomial-like map.
-Our work provides a parallel in this setting to the probabilistic stability of H\'enon maps by Berger-Dujardin-Lyubich.
+A local version of our result holds also for all measures supported on the Julia set with just strictly positive Lyapunov exponents and not charging the post-critical set.
+Analogous results hold in families of polynomial-like maps of large topological degree.
+In this case, as part of our proof, we also give a sufficient condition for the positivity of the Lyapunov exponents of an ergodic measure for a polynomial-like map in any dimension in term of its measure-theoretic entropy, generalizing to this setting the analogous result by de Thélin and Dupont valid on $\mathbb P^k (\mathbb C)$.